-Apple Watch is not technically for left-handed but since it has a rotating display, it is versatile for right- and left-handed alike.
+While the Apple Watch is not technically left-handed but since it has a rotating display, it is versatile for right- and left-handed alike.

-Chimera Carbon 7177 is another uniquely stylish watch brought by 48mm carbon-fiber titanium case and calfskin strap.
+Chimera Carbon 7177 is another uniquely stylish watch brought by a 48 mm carbon-fiber titanium case and calfskin strap.

 The luminescent numerals and hands in contrast to the black dial make it easy to tell time – even up to the seconds!
 It also displays the date, has chronograph subdials, and an extra hand to show the GMT (Greenwich Mean Time).

-Its movement is automatically powered by silver 925 rotors and has up to 48 hours power reserve.
-However, it has to be taken care of around waters because it is resistant only up to 50 meters.
+Its movement is automatically powered by silver 925 rotors and has up to 48 hours of power reserve.

 One interesting fact about this unusually designed TAG wristwatch is that it is the timeless classic worn by Steve McQueen, a famous actor in the 1960s and 70s who starred in films such as The Great Escape (1963), Bullitt (1968) and The Getaway (1972).